. Plan

 Same techniques as the Circular Search except it does not allow a full sweep due to structure (pier, shipwreck, dam wall).
 Each sweep will start against the fixed object, sweep out and back to the fixed object which will be used as search limit indicators, then line will be released for the next sweep.

+I prefer a grid based pattern when searching against a large fixed object if it will require a large number of center point relocations due to the overlap inefficiency of the circular pattern.
 In the case of dropped items where the center point is assumed to be accurate, or searching for an object thrown from shore, this can be a quick search method.
-If it fails, I would suggest either a tight grid search, or revise your search area parameters.
+If it fails, I would suggest either a tight grid search, or revise your search area parameters. |

 tethered circle search